cehteh/threadcell/README.md

 A cell whose value can only be accessed by a owning thread.
-Much like a Mutex but without blocking locks and guards.
+Much like a Mutex but without blocking locks.
 Access to ThreadCells is passed cooperatively between threads.

 # Semantics

+## ThreadCell

 A ThreadCell and references therof can always be send to other threads